The Absolute Best Things to Do in Spicy Chongqing

 Testbed / Erchang

-The Testbed community (taxi drivers should know it by "Erchang") is a cute, hipster area of Chongqing that has lots of coffee shops, restaurants and quirky other stores.
+The Testbed community (taxi drivers should know it by "Erchang", pronounced more like are-chang) is a cute, hipster area of Chongqing that has lots of coffee shops, restaurants and quirky other stores.
 There are a few rooftop options as well (sometimes with a surcharge, which includes bubbles) for more views of Chongqing.
 If you're craving some craft beer and/or Western pub grub, Ben's Bar is a great choice for dinner and drinks.
+This is a popular spot for expats living in Chongqing.

-Recommended Route: Take metro line 2 and get off at Zengjiayan station, then take exit A and walk to the museum; the people's square is opposite the museum.
+Recommended Route: Take metro line 2 and get off at Zengjiayan station, then take exit A and walk to the Chongqing Three Gorges Museum; the People's Square is opposite the museum.

 Chongqing Three Gorges Museum